UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 │   │   └── 03_merging_biomarkers.R
 │   │
 │   └── Analysis/
-│       └── merge_biomarkers_demographics.R
+│       ├── merge_biomarkers_demographics.R
-│
-├── Analysis/
 │       ├── core_analysis.R
 │       └── create_table1.R
 │
 └── README.md
 ```

-The `Code/` directory contains scripts used for cohort construction, EHR data cleaning and processing, and preparation of the final analysis-ready dataset.
-The separate `Analysis/` directory contains the R scripts used to conduct the statistical analyses presented in the manuscript.
+The `Code/` directory contains the R scripts used for cohort construction, EHR data cleaning and processing, and subsequent data preparation and analyses.
+The `Code/Analysis/` directory includes both final data-preparation code associated with the processing workflow and additional analysis scripts used by the research team.

 ## Primary Data-Processing Workflow